Kraggle/social-dash/structure.md

   - ***Free***
     - This for a new account.
     - They can only access their account for 7 days without purchasing anything.
-    - This user can only view the initial scrape of their first account they added while creating their account and the main account we share with everyone.
+    - This user can only view the main account we share with everyone.
     - Once they purchase anything they become a team admin.
     - Can also request to join a team if they know the team name.
   - ***Team Admin***